blkluv/map33.js/README.md

 #### `Map` class

-The main class of map33.js.
+The main class of CREMAP.
 Creates a 3D map using a grid of tiles.

 ```javascript
 const map = new Map(scene, camera, source, position, options)